drome05/roster-builder/README.md

 # VDC Roster Builder

-A browser-based roster building tool for Valorant Draft Circuit (and similar leagues).
-No installs, no account, no backend - just download and open the file.
+A browser-based roster building tool for Valorant Draft Circuit.
+No installs.

 ---